PeterJBurke/OverIrvine/README.md

 Cat data.txt will show you a list of planes that were within range.

+You can run as a systemd service using the service file and copying into /etc/systemd/system/OverIrvine.service OverIrvine.service

 ## Forked from the [AboveTustin](https://github.com/kevinabrandon/AboveTustin) code written by
 * [Kevin Brandon](https://github.com/kevinabrandon)
 * [Joseph Prochazka](https://github.com/jprochazka)